qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - what is the green image that shows beside the email when i open them
 - what is the green shield that pops out beside my email?
 - what is the green icon with checkmark that is shown beside my emails
+- what is the green emblem beside my mail?
+- what is the green emblem that is beside my mail?
+- what is the green emblem beside my emails?
+- what is the green icon that appears beside my email

 ## intent:greet
 - hey